-This is our fifth season in Custer, WI running our CSA as Rising Sand Organics.
-We are excited to focus on creating a more intimate community program with fewer members (up to 75 shares for 2019) and greater opportunities to build relationships.
+This is our seventh season in Custer, WI growing produce.
+We are excited to focus on creating a more intimate community program with fewer members and greater opportunities to build relationships.
 When you join our CSA program, you become a member of our farm.
-In exchange for your support of our farm, we produce fresh, high quality vegetables and herbs to include in share boxes that you will receive weekly (or every other week) from mid-June through mid-November (22 weeks).
+In exchange for your support of our farm, we produce fresh, high quality vegetables and herbs to available weekly June through October

 How We Grow

 We promote soil fertility through careful crop rotation, extensive use of cover crops, and the addition of nutrient-rich compost to our growing beds.
 We use drip irrigation to conserve water and protect against the risk of drought.
 We use 3 high tunnels (passive greenhouses) to increase the quality and yield of high value crops while protecting them from inclement weather and extending the harvest season.
 We plant and maintain pollinator and beneficial insect habitat to promote a healthy farm ecology and buffer against the risk of pests.
 Our growing practices respect the farm as a complex system.
 We strive to learn new lessons and make new improvements with each growing season.

 We are certified organic!
 We use 100% certified organic & non-GMO seeds and inputs, and use no chemical fertilizers, no herbicides, and no pesticides (not even those permitted by USDA organic standards).

 We grow dozens of varieties of vegetables and herbs.
 A full list of the varieties we plan to grow for the 2022 season can be found in the data section under Seed Order and Production Plans.